gdiaz384/AriaDeploy/README.md

 ::gparted can HFS+, rEFInd can boot, live distros are common, just need to find one that can access NFS/CIFS shares easily
 ::might need to convert batch script to .sh so maybe AriaDeployForMac 1.1.0 added optional 7z deployment scenario
-1.0.0 formalized "deployment on a stick" and installer scenarios 0.4.1 added heterogenous hardware support using WMI, (requires WMI components in PE images however), streamlined installation files
-0.4.0 added support for "deployment on a stick" scenarios (by replacing qTorrent with py3bt_tracker), made server architecture agnostic, bug fixed AriaDeploy.exe
+1.0.0 formalized and streamlined "deployment on a stick" and installer scenarios 0.4.1 added heterogenous hardware support using WMI, (requires WMI components in PE images however) 0.4.0 added support for "deployment on a stick" scenarios (by replacing qTorrent with py3bt_tracker), made server architecture agnostic, bug fixed AriaDeploy.exe
 0.3.1 refractored code, improved overall reliability, created "installer", switched to FOSS qTorrent over uTorrent for server aspect, and reduced requirements
 0.3 refractored code, addedUI, improved client side reliability, changed name to "AiraDeploy"